+The assessment in this study simulates an Edge AI deployment architecture for interconnected Mobile, Edge, and Cloud tiers using Docker containers.
+These containers provide a lightweight and consistent environment for realistic hardware specifications and network conditions.
+Network conditions, including bandwidths between tiers, are emulated using Linux Traffic Control.
+AI inference experiments utilize ONNX runtime executors tailored to the hardware limitations of the tiers, processing .onnx models after applying specific operators.
+Input data consists of larger-sized image samples to evaluate system scalability under computationally demanding scenarios.
+Accuracy measurements are also performed within each tier using the full validation dataset.
+This setup enables a comprehensive analysis of inference latency and accuracy across various deployment strategies under realistic conditions.

+Our empirical evaluation reveals that black-box deployment strategies significantly impact inference latency and accuracy across Edge AI tiers.
+We find that hybrid strategies, particularly Quantization + Early Exit on Edge, offer the best latency-accuracy trade-off when a medium accuracy loss is acceptable.
+When accuracy preservation is paramount, Quantization alone on Edge outperforms other configurations.
+In resource-constrained mobile environments, Mobile-Edge Partitioning provides preferable latency over full Mobile deployments.
+Moreover, Cloud deployment becomes effective for small input models even at lower bandwidths ($\leq$ 10 Mbps), whereas larger input models require $\geq$ 50 Mbps for performance parity.
+Moreover, network bandwidth plays a critical role in shaping optimal deployment strategies.

 The rest of this paper is structured as follows.
-Section~\ref{sec:background} talks about the Background of the study.
+Section~\ref{sec:background} discusses the background of the study.
 Section~\ref{sec:related_work} presents prior works in this field.
-Section~\ref{sec:approach} explains approach details including Subjects, Experimental Setup, Metrics for evaluating model performance, Motivation and Approach for each research question, and Data Analysis.
+Section~\ref{sec:approach} explains the approach, including subjects, experimental setup, metrics for evaluating model performance, motivation and approach for each research question, and data analysis.
 Section~\ref{sec:results} describes the results for the five research questions.
 Section~\ref{sec:discussion} discusses the results and compares the results of the RQs.
-Section~\ref{sec:threats} proposes the threats to the validity of the paper which is followed by the conclusion in Section~\ref{sec:conclusion}.
+Section~\ref{sec:threats} proposes the threats to the validity of the paper, followed by the conclusion in Section~\ref{sec:conclusion_and_futurework}.